xvalovic/swi1-2017-even-git/KrecekDaniel.md

-Please delete me (this line).
+Please DO NOT delete me (this line) and add 3 dots at the end

-Please change me .
+Please change me somehow.